 With the C.D.C. process, however, you are not able to negotiate regulations.
 You must comply with all requirements for a C.D.C.
 Any non-compliance will automatically mean no approval for your application.

 The decision to select the most appropriate approval system requires an excellent knowledge of the corresponding rules.
-Choosing between council or state approval requires high levels of experience with both.
-Your Designer needs to be able to give you good advice about which process is going to be the most beneficial to you and your project, and the rationale for this decision.
+Choosing between Council or State approval requires high levels of experience with both.
+Your designer needs to be able to give you good advice about which process is going to be the most beneficial to you and your home renovation project, and the rationale for this decision.
+It would also be an advantage if your designer has specific experience in working with regulations for home renovations in bushfire-prone land or the conservation of heritage homes.

 Contact

-Ideally you will want a designer with extensive experience in dealing with the Councils on Sydney’s North Shore and the State Government regulations.
-With a 100% success rate of all approvals, I can can guide you through this process and advise on the best process to suit you and your project.
+Ideally, you want a designer with extensive experience in dealing with the Councils on Sydney’s North Shore and the State Government regulations.
+With a 100% success rate of all approvals, I can guide you through this process and advise on the best process to suit you and your project.